Corner Icon

 If you have a link you'd like to suggest which is even remotely Monk related, drop me an email at links@eviltwinltd.com.

-Here's the official description of the most recently released Monk novel, Mr. Monk is Miserable, released on December 2nd 2008.
+Here's the official description of the Monk novel, Mr. Monk is Miserable, released on December 2nd 2008.

 Adrian Monk already ruined a trip to Germany for his longsuffering assistant Natalie.
 The least he can do is accompany her on a detour to France—and try not to ruin that too.
 In fact, Monk shocks Natalie by announcing that he wants to visit the sewers of Paris.
 The historic underground maze of pipes and tunnels is famous for making the City of Light sanitary, and to Monk, that's worth paying tribute to.